 The March LANDTHINK Pulse revealed that 37.13% of respondents believe that spring is the best time of the year to view property before buying it.
 Spring slightly edged out winter as the season most likely to bring out eager land buyers.
 By a difference of just 1%, more people said they believe that spring is a better time than winter to walk property before buying.

 Everyone knows that spring is the best time of year to buy, right?
 Sure, this rings true for some people.
 There is an innate optimism in the season that entices buyers out of hibernation and also motivates sellers.
 People have been cooped up in their houses and are ready for fresh air and sunshine.
-There are some solid reasons why it’s good to view property in the spring.
+There are some solid reasons why it’s good to view land for sale in the spring.

 Those of us that live in the South tend to forget that some people live in states that have a real winter.
 In those regions, it’s easier to get around in the spring and buyers can get a clear picture of what the property (or yard, if there’s a house) would look like when not buried underneath a mountain of snow.
 Plus there’s more inventory on the market, so buyers are more likely to find their dream property this time of year.